YoshikuniJujo/ranged-list/README.md

 		Just (Value x) -> getElems @(n + 1) @(v - 1) (xa :+ x) gt
 ```

+#### class GetElems n v

+The class function `getElems` has two arguments.
+The first argument is a list of values which are already inputed.
+The second argument is a monad which returns 3 kinds of values,
+a value which represents to delete, a new value to push to the list
+or a value which represents to do nothing.

+#### instance GetElems 0 0

+#### instance GetElems n 0

+#### instance GetElems 0 v

+#### instance GetElems n v

 ## RangeL and RangeR

 ### To specify the range of a list